-This is the third instalment in our McGuffey Readers series, in which we reproduce some of the best moral tales from the classic 1800s schoolbooks that sold an estimated 122 million copies by 1960, the largest circulation of any book in the world next to the Bible and Webster’s Dictionary.
-McGuffey’s Readers played an important role in American history, offering children not only lessons in reading, grammar, and spelling, but also in moral conduct and character.
+This is the third instalment in our McGuffey Readers series, in which we reproduce some of the best moral tales from these classic 1800s schoolbooks, which sold an estimated 122 million copies by 1960, the largest circulation of any book in the world next to the Bible and Webster's Dictionary.
+McGuffey's Readers played an important role in American history, offering children not only lessons in reading, grammar, and spelling, but also in moral conduct and character.
 Enjoy, and share with your children!

 One winter night, Mrs. Lord and her two little girls sat by a bright fire in their pleasant home.
 The girls were sewing, and their mother was busy at her knitting.